jaya-akinepally/Assessment_Cisco/README.md

 Following arguments are required :

-1. macaddress (mac address if the system)
+1. macaddress (mac address of the system)
 2. apikey

 # Usage: